fmidev/ecflow-openshift-agent/README.md

 ### Options
 * `--log-level`: increase or decrease logging, value 1...5 (OPTIONAL)
-* `--command`: specify command for agent, currently only one command supported (create-job-from-template)
+* `--command`: specify command for agent, supported values:
+  * create-job-from-template: creates a new job from an existing template in openshift
+  * print-logs-for-job: prints the output of each container of a job
 * `--token-from-env-key`: specify from which environment variable should a token be read.
 Note this is not the token itself, but the variable that holds the key
 * `--api-server-url`: address of the openshift api (must include protocol)
 * `--project`: openshift project (namespace)